matter-labs/l2-intro-demo/README.md

 The zkSync CLI tool is the easiest way to start developing applications and smart contracts on zkSync.
 You can [find the documentation here](https://v2-docs.zksync.io/api/tools/zksync-cli/).

-To install it, just run `npm i -g zksync-cli@latest`.
+To install it, just run `sudo npm i -g zksync-cli@latest` (enter your system password).

 To create a new project, just run `zksync-cli create NAME_OF_YOUR_PROJECT`.
 This will create a new folder with the project name and download a sample project inside it.